 Tricky Corners: Tension Breaks

 Students often find the concept of tension breaks challenging.
 What do I mean by this expression?
-Most pianists understand the idea of tension and release; we need a certain amount of tension in our bodies to play a note or a group of notes, but the second (or millisecond) the note or notes have been played, we must adjust immediately by releasing that tension.
-If we don’t, and we continue to keep fingers/wrists/hands/arms taught or rigid, then tension builds and, after a certain amount of time (or a certain number of notes), the pianist will become taught and tight.
+Most pianists understand the idea of tension and release: we need a certain amount of tension in our bodies to play a note or a group of notes, but the second (or millisecond) the note or notes have been played, we must adjust immediately by releasing that tension.
+If we don’t release this tension, we continue to keep fingers/wrists/hands/arms taught or rigid.
+Consequently, tension builds.
+After a certain amount of time, or a certain number of notes, the pianist will become taught and tight.
 If this is allowed to continue for too long, the player could eventually become injured.
 Pain and discomfort often follow this type of unsatisfactory way of playing the piano.
 Therefore, it is crucial to, firstly, become aware of this type of tension and comprehend how it feels, and, secondly, know how to alleviate it.

-I spend a large amount of time addressing this problem during lessons with my students, and it can take a good few months before they use tension breaks automatically, that is, without thinking.
+I spend a large amount of time addressing this problem during lessons with my students.
+It can take a good few months before they use tension breaks automatically.
+They must do this without thinking.
 Until they reach this point, we routinely discuss where we can ‘break’ (or alleviate) tension in a piece, and how we should ideally go about implementing it.

-There are many ways to ‘break free’ from such tension during practice and performance, but the most important factor to start with is noticing where and how the body responds to difficult passage work; in reality, the passage work may not be that tricky, it all depends on a student’s level and their muscular flexibility.
+There are many ways to ‘break free’ from such tension during practice and performance.
+The most important factor to start with is noticing where and how the body responds to difficult passage work.
+In reality, the passage work may not be that tricky.
+It all depends on a student’s level and their muscular flexibility.
 The ‘feeling’ of tension is basically one of discomfort; muscles and ligaments feel tight, restricted, often during fast, prolonged figurations, or during chords and rapid octave passages.
 If this situation continues, then pain might eventually follow.

 The following right-hand passage work, which forms the opening six bars of the piece (Ex.
 1), poses several problems, namely the figurations, which do not sit comfortably for many, what with the necessary constant use of the fourth and fifth finger, which, if not firmly placed on each note, will slide off the keys, or, at best, will skim over the note passages, which is what can happen if fingers are flat and not working optimally – the right hand part demands clarity and a bold, bright touch: